20 Ways to Support Your Child’s Personality Development - Baby Chick

 9. Emotional Literacy

 Children who understand their emotions are better able to recognize emotions in others (this is called empathy).4 Use lots of different words to describe their feelings.
 For example, anger can range from irritation to rage.
-The more words you use to describe your own and their feelings will help them learn how to describe better and understand emotions.
+The more words you use to describe your own and their feelings, the more it helps them understand and express their emotions.
 It’s also about noting the emotions you see in them and sharing your insights.
 This is because children aren’t born knowing about their feelings.
 You might say, “I’ve noticed you look sad right now,” or, “I wonder if you are feeling a bit frustrated?”

 10. Managing Big Feelings